tainn/kouriae/README.md

 ## ^

 `^` is a reserved character.
 Don't use it.
-Or do, though I don't recommend it.
-Probably.
+Unless you want to break things.
+Then go ahead.